Spacetchi/tumblr/6. 4chan/theme/documentation.md

 Toggles infinite scroll, which only works on the first page (that's how it is on 4chan).
 Default ON.

+### Yotsuba Favicon

+Toggles between the default 4chan favicon and your tumblr avatar for the favicon.
+Default ON.

+### Font Size

+A number of pixels, default 13.
+Do NOT write units.

 ## Colour Schemes

 - [Yotsuba](#yotsuba)